Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: Acknowledgment

 \section{Acknowledgment}

-This work is partly sponsored by the \textit{Deutsche Forschungsgesellschaft (DFG)} under the research projects JCRS CoMP with Grant-No. TH $494/35-1$ and by the BMFTR project 6G-ICAS4Mobility with Project No. 16KISK241.
+This work is sponsored by the BMFTR project 6G-ICAS4Mobility with Project No. 16KISK241.
 We would also like to thank Michael Döbereiner and Reza Faramarzahangari for lending their technical expertise during this work.